linux-automation/meta-lxatac/README.md

 What belongs where?

-If you want to add a development tool you need or want to change something in the images that could be useful to the general public, you should consider changing it directly in `meta-lxatac` and submitting a pull request instead of adding a recipe to your custom layer.
+If you want to add a development tool you need or if you want to change something in the images that could be useful to the general public, you should consider changing it directly in `meta-lxatac` and submitting a pull request instead of adding a recipe to your custom layer.